Summary

 Course Component: Lecture

 Mathematical models of image formation based on the image modality and tissue properties.
 Linear models of image degradation and reconstruction.
-Inverse problems and regularization for image reconstruction.
-Image formation in Radiology, Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine, Ultrasound, Positron Emission Tomography, Electrical Impedance Tomography.
+Inverse problems, regularization for image reconstruction.
+Image formation in radiology, computed tomography, MRI, nuclear medicine, ultrasound, positron emission tomography.
+This course is equivalent to SYSC 5304 at Carleton University.

 Course Component: Lecture